florist-notes/aicore_s/notes/robotics_ee_hardware/iot_edge.md

 # IoT and AI on Edge Electronics
-I was designing an IoT command center architecture using [draw.io](https://draw.io/) with Raspberry Pi (right image) and documenting here about existing edge devices I came across:
+I was designing an IoT command center architecture with Raspberry Pi using [draw.io](https://draw.io/) (right image) at DigiLab and documented few information about existing edge devices:

 <img src="img/edge.png" width=40%><a> </a><img src="img/iot.png" width=53%>